 - Integrate the short and long term

-Considering this workflow, now you may have enough information on a reasonable long term view, therefore, to enhance the adherence/reconciliation of your plans you could choose a surface, use it as force and restrict mining to refine everything inside it.
-Remember that Force Mining is responsible for making the mining achieve at least surface inserted, which means that all the material inside its limits should be extracted, respecting the slope angles, while Restrict Mining aims to prohibit the area below the surface inserted to be mined until the period in which it has been applied.
+Considering this workflow, now you may have enough information on a reasonable long-term view to enhance the adherence/reconciliation of your plans.
+You could choose a surface and use it as force and restrict mining to refine everything inside it.
+Remember that Force Mining is responsible for making the mining achieve at least the surface inserted, which means that all the material inside its limits should be extracted, respecting the slope angles, while Restrict Mining aims to prohibit the area below the surface inserted to be mined until the period in which it has been applied.

-Thus, MiningMath would reach this exact surface in the time frame required and will enable you to test different geometries, blending constraints, and any other variable that could be required in the short term planning without interfering in the long term overview.
+Thus, MiningMath will reach this exact surface in the time frame required and enable you to test different geometries, blending constraints, and any other variable that could be required in the short-term planning without interfering in the long-term overview.
 Additional helpful features in these refinements are the concepts of mining fronts and the design optimization, based on surfaces modification, that could be done respecting all the parameters and generating results accordingly with your needs.

 Processing capacity: 5 Mt per semester.

 Vertical rate of advance as 60m per semester.

 Minimum Mining (120 m) and Bottom (100 m) width.